Sign up for Funding Circle newsletter!

 You’ll also need to get certified as an 8(a) small business before you can participate in this program.
 You can learn more here.

-SBA Community Advantage loans fall under the 7(a) umbrella, and are administered by community-based lenders.
+SBA Community Advantage loans fall under the 7(a) umbrella and are administered by community-based lenders.
 They are available to entrepreneurs in underserved markets who need anywhere between $50,000 and $250,000 in financing.
-Community Advantage loans are guaranteed up to 85% for a $250,000 loan, with interest rates typically falling between 7% and 10%.
+Community Advantage loans for minority business owners are guaranteed up to 85% for a $250,000 loan, with interest rates typically falling between 7% and 10%.

 SBA Community Advantage Loans are structured as term loans.
 This means that they have a specified repayment schedule and either a fixed or variable interest rate.